Something Kinda Ooooh: Release

 On 4 October 2006, "Something Kinda Ooooh" became the first Girls Aloud single since "Sound of the Underground" to go onto Radio 1's A List, guaranteeing the song at least 20 plays a week.

 The single was released as a digital download on 16 October 2006, and on physical formats a week later on 23 October 2006.
 It was available on two CD single formats.
 The first disc included "The Crazy Life", co-written by Girls Aloud and sung solely by Kimberley Walsh.
 The second CD format included "Models" from the Chemistry album, following its use as the theme to the television series Girls Aloud: Off the Record.
 The version featured has a slightly edited intro and censors the word "shit" in the second verse.
 The second disc also includes the Tony Lamezma Remix of "Something Kinda Ooooh" and a greatest hits megamix by Jewels & Stone.
 A number of remixes were made available digitally.
 The Tube City Remix of the song appears on 2007's Mixed Up.
 A live recording of "Something Kinda Ooooh" appears on 2007's "Sexy!
 No No No..." and on 2008's Girls A Live.

 The song was featured on the soundtrack to the film Run, Fat Boy, Run, while the UCA used the song heavily in their 2009 cheer camp series.
 It was the music for the "Extreme Routine", the most difficult challenge the cheerleaders face at camp.
 The song was also performed in a televised audition for the 9th season of American Idol.
 "Something Kinda Ooooh" was played during the obsequies of German goalkeeper Robert Enke.
 It was also the theme song for professional wrestler Jetta, and has also occasionally been used by her tag team partner Rain.
 "Something Kinda Ooooh" can be heard in the third episode of series one of BBC's Miranda.

 The song is also heard in the second episode of series two of E4's The Inbetweeners.
+In 2024, the song was used in an advert for Radox shower gel.